bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ```

-## `v-model` binding
-If you bind a variable to the `v-model` prop, the contents of this variable will
-be the currently disaplyed item records (zero based index, up to `page-size` - 1).
-This variable (the `value` prop) should usually be treated as readonly.

-The records within the v-model are a filtered/paginated shallow copy of `items`, and
-hence any changes to a record's properties in the v-model will be reflected in
-the original `items` array (except when `items` is set to a provider function).
-Deleting a record from the v-model will **not** remove the record from the
-original items array.

-**Note:** *Do not bind any value directly to the `value` prop.
-Use the `v-model` binding.*

 ## Filtering
 Filtering, when used, is applied to the original items array data, and hence it is not
 possible to filter data based on custom rendering of virtual columns.
 The items row data